Prose2Poem: The Blessing of Transformers in Translating Prose to Persian Poetry: Abstract

 \section{Abstract}

 Persian Poetry has consistently expressed its philosophy, wisdom, speech, and rationale based on its couplets, making it an enigmatic language on its own to both native and non-native speakers.
 Nevertheless, the noticeable gap between Persian prose and poem has left the two pieces of literature medium-less.
-Having curated a parallel corpus of prose and their equivalent poems, we introduce a novel Neural Machine Translation (NMT) approach to translate prose to ancient Persian poetry using Transformer-based Language Models in an exceptionally low-resource setting.
-More specifically, we trained a Transformer model from scratch to obtain initial translations and pretrained different variations of BERT to obtain final translations.
-To address the challenge of using masked language modeling under poeticness criteria, we heuristically joined the two models and generated valid poems in terms of automatic and human assessments.
-Final results demonstrate the eligibility and creativity of our novel heuristically aided approach among Literature professionals and non-professionals in generating novel Persian poems.
+Having curated a parallel corpus of prose and their equivalent poems, we introduce a novel Neural Machine Translation (NMT) approach to translating prose to ancient Persian poetry using transformer-based language models in an exceptionally low-resource setting.
+Translating input prose into ancient Persian poetry presents two primary challenges: In addition to being reasonable in conveying the same context as the input prose, the translation must also satisfy poetic standards.
+Hence, we designed our method consisting of three stages.
+First, we trained a transformer model from scratch to obtain an initial translations of the input prose.
+Next, we designed a set of heuristics to leverage contextually-rich initial translations and produced a poetic masked template.
+In the last stage, we pretrained different variations of BERT on a poetry corpus to use the masked language modelling technique to obtain final translations.
+During the evaluation process, we considered both automatic and human assessment.
+The final results demonstrate the eligibility and creativity of our novel heuristically aided approach among Literature professionals and non-professionals in generating novel Persian poems.

 \ccsdesc[300]{Social and professional topics~Assistive technologies}

 \keywords{Machine Translation, Transformers, Persian Poetry, Low-resource Language}